 Upper West Maui Beaches

 Kapalua Bay is one of many gorgeous little bays in this area.
 On the south side of the bay, you’ll find Merriman’s Restaurant.
 This beach is popular for weddings as well, and a lot of them like to do their reception at Merriman’s.
-The beach here is beautiful and the snorkeling around the points are really good, too.
+The beach here is beautiful, and the snorkeling around the points is really good, too.

 Sometimes Napili Bay is a little busier with beach-goers, but it’s also beautiful.
 If you go snorkeling here, be careful!
 If there are waves coming in, you can get put in a dangerous situation around the points.
 There’s also a Monk Seal that uses this beach to rest.
 If you see it, please leave it alone.

 Also known as Ironwoods, this beach is often uncrowded and is a popular spot for advanced surfers and bodyboarders.
 Beware: the water can be rough and is not recommended for relaxed swimming or snorkeling, but it’s a perfect place to enjoy a morning walk or sunset session.
-The surf breaks quickly over very shallow reef, so it’s not a great spot to surf at either.
+The surf breaks quickly over a very shallow reef, so it’s not a great spot to surf at either.